 Satka — Memory of the Place

-I often concern myself with what is called “memory of the place” – the idea that a particular location (such as a city, town, village, or even a home) contains information which can stimulate human memory.
+I am often concerned with what is called “memory of place” — the idea that a location such as a city, town, village, or even a home contains information capable of triggering human memory.

-Ever since it was first invented, photography has been used to portray places and support human memory.
-The moments and details attached to a place come together to form what could be called a casual portrait.
-And while photography cannot preserve anything, it can help the memory retain this portrait.
+Since its invention, photography has been used to portray places and support memory.
+Moments and details attached to a location come together to form a kind of informal portrait.
+While photography cannot preserve anything in itself, it can help memory hold onto such images.

-The photographs I took in the small town of Satka in the Urals depict casual moments which dissolve in time and cease to exist.
-Satka is a monotown, meaning that its economy is dominated by a single industry – in this case the production of magnesium carbonate for metallurgy.
-Almost everyone in the town has some connection to the industry.
-The openness displayed by people on the streets struck me as being from another, long-forgotten time.
-It seemed as though everybody knew one another.
-This had the effect of making me feel comfortable on the one hand, and even more of a stranger on the other.
+The photographs I took in the small town of Satka in the Urals depict ordinary moments that dissolve in time and disappear.
+Satka is a monotown, where the economy is dominated by the production of magnesium carbonate for metallurgy, and almost everyone is connected to this industry.
+The openness of people in the streets felt like something from another time.
+It seemed as if everyone knew each other, which made me feel both comfortable and even more like an outsider.

-As someone from the vast metropolis of Moscow, I had a feeling of travelling to the past, to revisiting my childhood, when children could play alone in the yard and nobody worried about it – a far cry from how big cities are now.
-“Where are you from, Andrey?” asked a boy in one of Satka’s residential districts.
+As someone from Moscow, I felt as if I had travelled into the past — back to childhood, when children could play alone in courtyards without concern, unlike in large cities today.
+“Where are you from, Andrey?” a boy asked me in one of Satka’s residential districts.
 “Moscow,” I replied.
 “Is Moscow beautiful?” he asked.
-I was at a loss what to reply.
+I did not know how to answer.

 This series is also available as an artist book